Week by week

-You can use our Birth Choice tool to find local birth centres and maternity units that are the best fit for you.
-Interested in a home birth?
-The tool will also tell you how to arrange one.
-If you have any further questions about the maternity options where you live, check in with your midwife or doctor.
+You can use our Choosing where to give birth tool to see whether giving birth at home, in a birth centre or in a labour ward is the best choice for you based on your circumstances and birth preferences.
+If you have any questions about the maternity options where you live, check in with your midwife or doctor.

-Wherever you’re planning to give birth, it’s a good idea to put a few essentials together in a hospital bag and to start planning your route and journey time to the birth centre or hospital so you’re prepared whatever may come.
+Wherever you’re planning to give birth, it’s a good idea to put a few essentials together in a hospital bag and to start planning your route to the birth centre or hospital so you’re prepared for whatever may come.
 Packing and organising a bag is also great use of that nesting instinct!

 Writing a birth plan

 At this week’s appointment, your midwife might go through your thoughts on the birth with you.
 It is the perfect opportunity to ask any questions you or your partner have around the different stages of labour and when to call your midwife or go to the hospital or birth centre.